 Today my work is deeply informed by the teachings passed on by my father’s family, teachings that reflect their life experiences and circumstances.
 As far as I know, my elders, mostly Pentecostal Christians, did not practice shamanism.

-My parents grew up in hard, dark times; as a result, as I grew up they strongly encouraged me not to draw attention to myself.
+My parents grew up in hard, dark times; as a result, as I grew up they strongly encouraged me not to draw attention to myself, to be self-sufficient, and never to trust governments.
 The lives of people of Native ancestry in Indiana have historically been difficult, filled with anti-Indian racism and laws, and fair-skinned families frequently chose to pass as European.
-I grew up in a family that hid and passed.
 Not surprisingly, our birth certificates and military records have for generations listed us as Caucasian, even as our elders identified as Native.

 My grandmother seldom spoke, except to say, “The children!
 We must protect the children!”
 There were the stories of hiding, danger, and fitting in, and those that suggested a longing for a more normal life.
 There was also constant paradoxical encouragement to refuse to draw attention to ourselves or the family, yet to excel in work and school.

 It seems likely we will never know the details of our heritage.
 I have decided to accept my father’s statement, and our family stories, as true even as they are incomplete.
 There is no doubt my father and grandmother understood themselves, and me, to be Native.
 Being light complected and growing up outside Native culture has allowed me to avoid much of the racism my family so feared.
 It has also meant that I have often found myself at the cultural margins.